Header

 In June 2025, APS filed a request with the Arizona Corporation Commission (ACC) to update rates to support investments we’re making that provide customers with reliable, resilient power at the lowest cost possible.

-We understand rising costs are impacting so many aspects of customers’ lives today and that’s it’s never a good time to see bills increase.
+We understand rising costs are impacting so many aspects of customers’ lives today and that it’s never easy to hear bills could increase.
 That’s why we’re focused on doing our part to keep our costs down as much as we can, while giving customers tools, programs and choices to help them manage their bills.
-Reliability isn’t optional —it’s essential, especially in Arizona.
-We must ensure the power is there when our customers need it most, and we thank you for trusting us with your energy needs.
+Reliability is critical in Arizona, and we work hard to ensure the power is there when our customers need it most.
+Thank you for trusting us with your energy needs.

 The application for new rates supports:

-We prepare year-round for Arizona’s extreme weather – from clearing vegetation around equipment to hardening our infrastructure to withstand severe storms so that you have the energy you need, when you need it.
+This case supports investments in our energy infrastructure to provide you with the energy you need, when you need it.
 Despite extreme temperatures in Arizona, our customers experienced less than one power outage and faced fewer minutes of interrupted service last year than the nationwide industry average.
-We’re looking ahead to keep your energy reliable in the future, too — continuing to make upgrades to our energy infrastructure that protect against severe storms, prolonged periods of extreme heat, and restore power as quickly as possible.
+We’re looking ahead to keep your energy reliable in the future, too — continuing to make upgrades to our energy infrastructure that protect against severe storms, prolonged periods of extreme heat, and risks from physical and cyber attacks.

 - System upgrades: This includes pole repair and replacement, substation and grid technology improvements.

-- Increase resilience: We’re upgrading the electrical system with fire resistant equipment and installing technology that provides early warnings if a fire does start.
+- Wildfire mitigation: We’re upgrading the electrical system with fire resistant equipment and installing technology that provides early warnings if a fire does start.
 Learn more.

 - Reliability investments in action: We’re investing in innovative technology for quicker power restoration times like Fault Location, Isolation and Service Restoration (FLISR) to help us detect and automatically respond to outages, in real time.
 Learn more.

-- Increased protection against physical and cybersecurity threats.
+- Safe and secure: Increased protection against physical and cybersecurity threats.

 Keeping costs as low as possible